 In order to perform the above analysis, a choice of gauge is required, as usual.
 Baring in mind potential further developments towards flat holography, it is desirable to privilege null infinity in the asymptotically flat instance, which plays the role of a conformal boundary hosting all independent functions of the solution space, often referred to as degrees of freedom in the following.
-The null boundary is a three-dimensional Carrollian manifold and the bulk gauge must reflect the corresponding boundary general and Weyl covariance.
-This has prompted to choose a modified version of the Newman--Unti gauge \cite{CMPPS2}.\footnote{This gauge is also a good starting point for delving into incomplete gauge fixing and the associated asymptotic-symmetry enhancement, as explored in three bulk dimensions \cite{Troessaert:2013fma, Perez:2016vqo, Grumiller:2016pqb, Grumiller:2017sjh, oblak, Campoleoni:2018ltl, CMPR, CMPRpos, Alessio:2020ioh, Campoleoni:2022wmf}.
-We will not pursue this direction here, although it has attracted recent interest, see e.g. \cite{Nguyen:2020hot,Geiller:2022vto} --- in the latter reference the gauge under consideration was dubbed ``differential Newman--Unti.'' } This latter reference has set the stage for the method we will describe here, although it was originally circumscribed to the restricted class of algebraically special solutions (for AdS, see \cite{Haack:2008cp, Bhattacharyya:2008jc, Caldarelli:2012cm, Mukhopadhyay:2013gja, Gath:2015nxa, Petropoulos:2015fba, Petkou:2015fvh}).
+The null boundary is a three-dimensional Carrollian manifold and it is therefore convenient to select a bulk gauge making the corresponding boundary general and Weyl covariance manifest.
+This has prompted to choose a modified version of the Newman--Unti gauge \cite{CMPPS2}.
+This gauge is built upon an incomplete gauge fixing that is expected to lead to an enhancement of the asymptotic symmetries with respect to more customary gauges like the Bondi one, in analogy with what has been observed in three bulk dimensions in several examples of incomplete gauge fixings \cite{Troessaert:2013fma, Perez:2016vqo, Grumiller:2016pqb, Grumiller:2017sjh, oblak, Campoleoni:2018ltl, CMPR, CMPRpos, Alessio:2020ioh, Campoleoni:2022wmf}.
+We will not pursue this direction here, although it has attracted recent interest ---~see, e.g., \cite{Nguyen:2020hot,Geiller:2022vto} where in the latter reference the gauge under consideration was dubbed ``differential Newman--Unti''~--- and we will focus on the comparison between the space of solutions of Einstein's equations in the asymptotically anti-de Sitter and flat cases in the chosen gauge.
+Reference \cite{CMPPS2} has set the stage for the gauge we will describe here, although it was originally circumscribed to the restricted class of algebraically special solutions (for AdS, see \cite{Haack:2008cp, Bhattacharyya:2008jc, Caldarelli:2012cm, Mukhopadhyay:2013gja, Gath:2015nxa, Petropoulos:2015fba, Petkou:2015fvh}).